elaval/BLE101/README.md

 [<img src="./images/appstore.jpg" width="150">](http://appstore.com/ble-101)

+_Note: When you try the App, make sure you have bluetooth enabled on the phone._

 ## Installing the skecth
 Arduino 101 looks very similar to arduino UNO, but it is a different boatrd and you can't install the sketches exactly as you would do with UNO.